 Global maintenance orders are a useful tool to enable the courts to order periodical payments to cover both spousal and child maintenance until a full assessment is made by the Child Maintenance Service.
 However, few cases have actually considered how such orders should work in practice and there are concerns that they contravene the Child Support Act 1991.

-AB v CD concerned an appeal following a four day hearing in October 2016 which saw the net capital assets divided 61% to 39% in the wife’s favour and global maintenance of £39,000 per year ordered to be paid by way of periodical payments “for the benefit of [the wife] and the children of the family”.
+AB v CD concerned an appeal following a four day hearing in October 2016 which saw the net capital assets divided 61% to 39% in the wife’s favour and global maintenance of £39,000 per year ordered to be paid by way of periodical payments “for the benefit of and the children of the family”.

 The husband’s appeal was heard in the High Court of Justice before Mrs Justice Roberts in December 2017 and three issues were considered.